Novicell/frontend-packages/packages/linting/stylelint-config/README.md

 ![npm](https://img.shields.io/npm/v/@novicell/stylelint-config)

-This is Stylelint config for all projects written with either vanilla CSS or PostCSS.
+This is an Stylelint config for all projects written with either vanilla CSS or PostCSS.

 ## How to install
 1.